How do I get married in the Catholic Church?

 Marriage is a vocation, the most important lifework for those who embark upon it.
 Therefore, weddings in the Catholic Church require several steps to be completed:

-- 6 months of Marriage Preparation with a Priest
+- Complete six months of marriage preparation with a priest

 - Complete a FOCCUS premarital inventory